-Here are some details about the phases of our public reporting strategy and anticipated milestones.
+Here are some details about the phases of our public reporting strategy for 2019–2020.

 Phase 1: Patient experience analytical product